 o Color G - White - 77 yards

 - 5.5 mm (I-9) crochet hook

 - Yarn needle for weaving in ends

-Find crochet blanket patterns for beginners that are suitable for both children and adults, alike here: 25 Crochet Blanket Patterns for Beginners
+Find crochet blanket patterns for beginners that are suitable for both children and adults, alike here:30 Beginner Crochet Patterns for Blankets

 The first round of stitches is all worked into the 2nd chain from the hook.
 You can start with a Magic Ring if that is your preferred method.